This is an article by our guest contributor Arsalan Sajid from Cloudways.

 Beta Bound, a beta testing job portal, shares that an ideal beta tester is someone “who would most likely buy the product once released.
 Often this isn’t cliche early tech adopters, but rather more mainstream users.”

 How to get beta users for your startup

 We have decided to do the hard work for you by providing a list of the best ways through which you can find beta testers for your startup product.
 Using any of these ways can lead you to 100 to 500 beta testers easily.

 1. Grab beta testers through landing pages

 One of the best ways to attract beta testers for your product is through a landing page.
 You must be wondering why a landing page is so important?
 It makes the product look trusted.
 In fact, most people who will see a message about beta testing on a social platform won’t sign up unless they see the landing page.

 Landing pages can help people make a decision about whether the product is a good fit for them or not, as it offers more information.
 They can also chat with the team to get more details about it.

-This is the landing page we at Cloudways used to get 500+ early testers for our product back in 2013 when we were launching the business.
+This is the landing page we at Cloudways used to get 500+ beta testers for our product back in 2013 when we were launching the business.

 2. Visit startup listing websites